Find meanings to words you’re unfamiliar with.

 Meet the people behind the scenes.

 VeDA’s small but efficient staff understands the difficulties faced by people with vestibular disorders.
 We are here to help!

 Cynthia has worked in non-profit management for over 15 years, and previously was General Manager and Vice President of a financial research firm.
 Cynthia’s mother, Eileene, suffers from Meniere’s Disease.
 Cynthia enjoys hiking, reading, and volunteering with local animal welfare organizations.
 She and her husband, Tod, are the proud caretakers of two cats and their loyal pooch, Fionn MacCool.

 Karen works for VeDA part time.
-She has worked in accounting for many years in both the profit and non-profit sectors.
-Karen enjoys spending time on her other love — painting.
+She has worked in accounting for many years in both the profit and nonprofit sectors.
+She enjoys spending time on her other love — painting.
 She sells her paintings on her online store and teaches painting through online videos.
-She and her husband Bill are empty nesters with four children, three grandchildren (so far!) and one very spoiled kitty named Pooty.
+She and her husband, Bill, are empty nesters with four children, three grandchildren (so far!), and one very spoiled kitty, Pooty.

-Ryan started with VeDA in 2020, and has worked in data management in the non-profit world since 2012.
-Born and raised in the Portland area, he enjoys playing bass, watching science videos, and pushing Excel as far as he can.
+Ryan joined VeDA in the spring of 2020.
+He has worked in data management in the nonprofit world since 2012.
+Born and raised in the Portland area, he enjoys playing bass guitar, watching science videos, and pushing Excel as far as he can.

 VeDA’s board of directors is composed of people who have been diagnosed with one or more vestibular disorders, friends and family members of vestibular patients, and medical specialists in the vestibular field.
 Their focus is to expand awareness for vestibular disorders while improving care and treatment for patients suffering from vestibular dysfunction.